-On 1 July, both of Nigeria’s chambers of parliament passed a crucial bill reforming the oil and gas sector which has been some 20 years in the making.
-President Buhari’s ratification of the historic bill is expected soon after legislators iron out final details.
-What exactly is at stake, and will change finally be achieved?
+President Buhari has signed into law a crucial bill reforming the oil and gas sector which has been some 20 years in the making.
+What exactly is at stake in Nigeria’s new Petroleum Industry Act, and will change finally be achieved?

-What is Nigeria’s Petroleum Industry Bill and why is it significant?
+What is Nigeria’s Petroleum Industry Act and why is it significant?

 Crude oil dominates Nigeria’s economy, accounting for around 90% of export earnings.
 The country has the largest oil and gas reserves in sub-Saharan Africa with an estimated 37bn barrels of oil and 188 trillion cubic feet of gas.
 Yet for decades, the virtually ungovernable industry has been plagued by poor leadership, eye-watering corruption and environmental degradation.